HOQST: Hamiltonian Open Quantum System Toolkit: Results

-The error of the PTRE master equation can be separated into two parts.
+The error of the polaron transform master equation (PTRE; see Methods) can be separated into two parts.
 The first part comes from truncating the expansion to 2nd order.
 It can be bounded using the same expression as in Eq.~\eqref{err:Redfield}, with timescales defined by the polaron frame correlation $K(\tau)$:

-A detailed discussion of the above quantities is presented in \ref{sec:PTRE_error} and \ref{sec:PTRE_timescale}, and as far as we know the error bounds we derive here for the PTRE are new.
-We mention here that if the system-bath coupling strength $g_\alpha$ in Eq.~\eqref{eq:interaction_hamil} is sent to infinity, both $1/\tau_{SB}$ and $\tau_B/\tau_{SB}$ go to $0$.
+A detailed discussion of the above quantities is presented in Supplementary Note 2 and 3 (the explicit form of $K(\tau)$ is also described in the Polaron Transform subsection in the Methods), and as far as we know the error bounds we derive here for the PTRE are new.
+We mention here that if the system-bath coupling strength $g_\alpha$ in Eq.~\eqref{eq:interaction_hamil} is sent to infinity, both $1/\tau_{\mathrm{SB}}$ and $\tau_{\mathrm{B}}/\tau_{\mathrm{SB}}$ go to $0$.
 Thus the PTRE works in the strong coupling regime.
 The second part of the error is caused by ignoring the 1st and 2nd order inhomogeneous terms, which themselves are due to the polaron transformation breaking the factorized initial condition.
 We do not have a bound on this error yet, but numerical studies suggest it is small when $\rho_\mathrm{S}(0)$ is diagonal~\cite{jang_theory_2009}.

 These bounds assume a Gaussian bath.
 For a non-Gaussian bath extra timescales relating to higher-order correlation functions generally appear, and the error bounds will contain additional terms.